cityssm/lottery-licence-manager/README.md

 # Lottery Licence Manager

-The Lottery Licence Manager is a project by the
-[City of Sault Ste.
+The Lottery Licence Manager is a web application written by the [City of Sault Ste.
 Marie](https://saultstemarie.ca/) to meet the lottery licensing requirements of Ontario municipalities as defined by the